AndrewRadev/andrews_nerdtree.vim/README.md

 The filenames on the left side are the original filenames, while the ones on the right are the "output" filenames.
 If you change any of those, the plugin will perform a rename from the left filename to the right one.
 If you delete everything from the arrow onward on a row, that file will be deleted.

 Note that the plugin is not particularly sophisticated.
-If you have any suggestions for improvements, please open a github issue and let me know.
+If you have any suggestions for improvements, please open a github issue.

 ### Startshell Mapping